New tractor sales up for first 6 months of 2019, but by how much?

 The most recent new tractor registration figures issued by the Farm Tractor & Machinery Trade Association (FTMTA) cover the first half of the year.

-Despite a slight drop in June, the data shows that registrations were up by 4% for the fist six months of this year (compared with the same period of 2018).
+Despite a slight drop in June, the data shows that registrations were up by 4% for the first six months of this year (compared with the same period of 2018).

 The month of June saw 65 new tractors registered.
 That’s three units less than June of 2018.
 However, the total for the first six months of this year was 1,378 units – an increase of 54 units on last year.